more_vert

 This Academy has a duty of care to the pupils/children within it and also to all its employees.
 This duty should be at the heart of all employee and employer practice.

-Pupils/children – employees within this Academy have a duty to keep pupils/children safe and protect them from harm as outlined in “Keeping Children Safe in Education” 2023.
+Pupils/children – employees within this Academy have a duty to keep pupils/children safe, promote their welfare and protect them from harm, and have a child centred approach to safeguarding as outlined in “Keeping Children Safe in Education” 2023.
 Given the position of trust this places employee in, employees are expected to take reasonable steps to ensure pupils/children’s safety and well being.
 Please refer to the Child Protection & Safeguarding in Schools Policies that this Academy have adopted.

 Employees – employers should provide a safe working environment and appropriate guidance regarding safer working practices.
 They should also ensure that employees are treated fairly and reasonably in all circumstances.
 Employees will be informed of all relevant policies as part of their induction.
 Where a new or revised policy is adopted, the Academy will ensure each employee has access to it.